-Why a College Football Playoff is Necessary
+Why A College Football Playoff Was Necessary

 It cannot possibly be any more obvious how necessary it is to adopt a playoff for college football.
 Deciding a champion any other way is simply embarrassing to the sport.
 If the BCS is going to give us great bowl game matchups, then great, keep it up.
 But don’t dare to call one of them a national championship.
 The exclusive club of 65 or so teams that are permitted to play in the national championship probably love the system, but what about the other half of the teams in college football?
 Even if they win all their games, they’re still not invited to play in the championship.
 Doesn’t sound very fair to me.